lgrigoryeva/Assignment-1-Moscow/README.md

   	- Use 90% of the sample length for the total training set and 10% for the testing set.

   	- Compute the training error (in-sample error, empirical error on a training set) using the implemented losses.
-Compute the Huber loss for different hyperparameters δ.
+Compute the Huber loss for the standard value of hyperparameter δ (look it up in the literature).

 	- Compute the testing error (out-of-sample error, empirical error on a testing set) using the implemented losses.
-Compute the Huber loss for different hyperparameters δ (the same as you took above).
+Compute the Huber loss for the standard value of hyperparameter δ (look it up in the literature).

 	- Compute the LOOCV error and the k-fold cross-validation error (take k = 10, see the references in the beginning of Chapters 2 and 3) for L1, L2, and Huber loss.
 The LOOCV error for the case of L2 loss admits a shortcut expression (see Chapter 3).
-Compute the LOOCV error and the 10-fold cross-validation error based on Huber loss for different hyperparameters δ (the same as you took above).

-	- Looking at LOOCV errors for the fine grid of different δ values (alternatively, running optimization with respect to LOOCV error as a function of δ) determine the best δ hyperparameter (we call it δ_opt).

-  	- Plots:
+  	- Plot:

   		- Predicted fuel consumption values (regression line), predicted data points and ground-truth data points for the **training data**.

   		- Predicted fuel consumption values (regression line) and ground-truth data points for the **test data**.

-		- Huber loss based empirical error values for the **train data** for different hyperparameters δ.

-		- Huber loss based empirical error values for the **test data** for different hyperparameters δ.

-		- Huber loss based LOOCV error values for different hyperparameters δ.
-Mark the optimal δ_opt on this plot.

-		- Huber loss based 10-fold CV error values for different hyperparameters δ.

 2. Construct an example of **multiple regression** using as predictors **gross horsepower** and **weight**.